alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 ### Set the operation area on the right side of the list sub items

-List component provided`ListItemExtra`component, used to customize the operation area on the right side of the list item.
+The list component provides a 'ListItemExtra' sub component for customizing the operation area on the right side of list items.
-`ListItemExtra`components can be used to configure switches and to individually control list sub items.
+The ListItemExtra sub component can be used to configure switches and to individually control list sub items.

 ```tsx
 import {